samuelmwangi729/requirement-analysis/README.md

 With the developers having the scope of the system, they can easily give the budget and the time it will take for the system to be complete

 ---
+# Key Activities in Requirement Analysis.
+- Requirement Gathering
+  The requirements are gathered using
+    - interviews
+    - documents review
+    - surveys
+    - Questionnaires etc.
+- Requirement elicitation
+  This is where the information from the stakeholders are collected to determine the scope of the system.
+The information is collected through
+  - Brain storming
+  - Focus groups
+  - Prototyping
+- Requirement Gathering
+- Requirement Gathering
+- Requirement Gathering
+- Requirement Gathering